-Priority Action Progress Status Improve safety within the community by advocating for additional police resources and addressing identified hot spots while also continuing to monitor community perceptions Council continues to implement Community Safety Infrastructure Grant funding and is finalising the procurement and design of safety upgrades and CCTV locations in Walker Street Car Park, Boyd Lane and the Springvale Community Hub.
+Priority Action Progress Status Improve safety within the community by advocating for additional police resources and addressing identified hot spots while also continuing to monitor community perceptions Council contrinues to implement Community Safety Infrastructure Grant funding and is finalising the procurement and design of safety upgrades and CCTV locations in Walker Street Car Park, Boyd Lane and the Springvale Community Hub.
 A Building Safer Community Hub.
 Action Plan to improve safety through upgraded lighting, additional CCTV, landscaping and sightlines.
-Counci will partner with the State Government to further build social cohesion and increase support options for the Precinct community.
-Counci has continued to collaborate with other agencies and Victoria Police to manage crime and social concerns in six central Dandenong hotspot three key 'hooning' hotspots and five major parks across the municpality.
-The rate of alleged offences in Greater Dandenong has declined 14 per cent in the four vears to 2021, though is 42 per cent herbourde in orden offences and 18 per cent in property offences, while drug offences rose 3 per cent.
-Victoria Police offences in violent offences and 18 per cent in property offences, while drug offences rose 3 per cent.
-Victoria Police offere numbers have increased by 34 in Greater Dandenong, with personnel coming from the Police Academy.
+Council has continued to collaborate with other agencies and Victoria Police to manage crime and social concersion and increase support options for the Precinct community.
+Council has continued to collaborate with other agencies and Victoria Police to manage crime and social concerns in six central Dandenong hotspot to cations, three in Noble Park, four in Springvale, three key 'hooning' hotspots and five major parks across the municipality.
+The rate of alleged offences in Greater Dandenong has declined 14 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in the four years to 2021, though is 42 per cent in property offences, while drug offences rose 3 per cent.